robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 speed was increasing and in late 90s it ended up at 56 kbit/sek.

 Web Audio API allows us to generate and receive sound in JavaScript.
 We could use it to create application that acts like a modem.
 Air in our room would be our noisy telephone line.
+Important difference is that modern laptop/smartphone microphones work in wider frequency ranges (in theory 20Hz - 20kHz).
+It means that we have much more bandwidth to work with.
 Our goal is to send and receive binary data even there is loud in the room (white noise, music playing, conversation between people).
 What about the speed?
 Well, it could be even 8 bit/s as long as we do it on our own from scratch.
-Speeds around 64 bit/s will allows to send phone number or URL between two machines without using any communicator or email.
+Speeds around 64 bit/s will allows to send in few seconds phone number or URL between two machines without using any communicator or email.
 We could create simple chat that doesn't require any Internet connection.

 To create such application we need to involve Digital Signal Processing.
 It means that first thing that is worth doing is to learn a bit about Discrete Fourier Transform.